staydecent/staydecent.ca/src/entries/code/2025-10-16-recreating-ohlife-in-two-days/content.md

 Well, it's pretty neat!
 I quit coding pretty much cold turkey when I went on sabbatical, so coming back without all my muscle memory it was nice to have gentle guidance.

 That said, at least with this basic setup, AI code generation excells at boilerplate but never understood the code well enough for state management and passing data around.
-I'm sure I could have outlined the exact needs in a prompt, but 15+ years of coding means I was basically thinking in code and would need to translate my thoughts into english for the prompt—which was essentially more work for me.
+I'm sure I could have outlined the exact needs in a prompt, but 15+ years of coding means I was basically thinking in code and would have needed to translate my thoughts into english for the prompt—which was essentially more work for me.

+Anyway, in the end, most of my time was spent designing a custom email template that looked how I wanted.
+And, now I have a replacement OhLife!